flotools/flotools/README.md

 - Added increase/decrease volume/pan.
  - When the Inspector is on, pressing Command+Control+up/down arrows adjusts the track volume fader.
  - Pressing Command+Control+left/right arrows adjusts the track pan for mono tracks or the left channel pan for stereo tracks.
 Add the Shift modifier to adjust the right channel pan.
 - Created "Flo Tools Global" group.
-This is used to store commands to trigger the Flo Tools Mouse and numpad groups, and allows Flo Tools to be deactivated when VoiceOver is not running.
+This is used to store commands to trigger the Flo Tools Mouse and num pad groups, and allows Flo Tools to be deactivated when VoiceOver is not running.
 - Created "Flo Tools Plugin" group.
  - Added preset, next, previous, bypass for plugins.
  - Press Option+p to speak the current preset (beta).